mmistakes/minimal-mistakes/_collections/SEM_Examples/5_LaBarbera2020.md

 ![](5_LaBarbera2020_files/figure-html/unnamed-chunk-11-1.png)<!-- -->
 ![moderation sem](https://github.com/TomoeGusberti/tomoegusberti.github.io/blob/master/_collections/SEM_Examples/5_LaBarbera2020/LaBarbera2020_mod.png?raw=true)

-## illustration on the moderation effect
+## Illustration on the moderation effect

 The major objectives in moderation study is focused in how the moderator is able (or not) to change the independent variable's effect on the dependent variable, graphically illustrated as a change in the slope.